 Remarketing, however, is generally an approach that is about re-engaging customers via emails, while retargeting usually refers to third-party online ads that target users who have interacted with your site without purchasing.

-Serving up Cookies: With remarketing, you use cookies, not the sweet kind, but a tracking cookie is placed in the user’s browser.
-The cookie then notifies the remarketing platform of which type of ad to serve over to the user based on specific pages or content they viewed or perhaps engaged with on your businesses’ app or website.
+Serving up cookies: With remarketing, you use a tracking cookie placed in the user’s browser.
+The cookie then notifies the remarketing platform of which type of ad to serve to the user based on specific pages or content they viewed or perhaps engaged with on your business’s app or website.

 4. Leverage social media data

-By monitoring your target’s social posting, you can gather tons of information about your target without ever having a direct conversation with them.
-Most people tend to post about their pain points and the challenges they face, which gives you as a marketer the opportunity to deliver your content at the right time.
+By monitoring your target’s social posting, you can gather much information about your target without conversing directly with them.
+Most people tend to post about their pain points and challenges, which gives you, as a marketer, the opportunity to deliver your content at the right time.

-First, it helps to start with simple practices like ‘liking,’ commenting, sharing, getting your target accounts’ attention, and letting them know that you’re engaged.
+First, it helps to start with simple practices like liking, commenting, sharing, getting your target accounts’ attention, and letting them know you’re engaged.
 These steps will generally increase your credibility with your prospect by the time you reach out to start a conversation.

-Social media interactions will set the stage for a more personalized engagement later on in the sales cycle.
-Please take a moment to make sure you’re utilizing the direct messaging option when engaging with your target, as it is one of the best ways to get yourself noticed early on in the process.
+Social media interactions will create a more personalized engagement later in the sales cycle.
+Please take a moment to ensure you’re utilizing the direct messaging option when engaging with your target, as it is one of the best ways to get yourself noticed early on in the process.

 Remember: There are right ways to start a direct message chat, and then there are those that will be more like grating than appealing.

-Don’t be the guy who automatically sends out a cheesy and obvious pitch as soon as someone follows you.
+Don’t be the guy who automatically sends a cheesy and obvious pitch when someone follows you.
 These aggressive and cheesy pitches tend to be more annoying than transparent and will more often result in the exact opposite of what you are trying to accomplish.

 5. Personalize your prospects’ experiences on your website

-Since we’ve already talked about cookies and social media data in the previous strategies, another great idea would be to provide your target accounts with a user-customized experience on your website as a way to increase engagement and boost your conversion rates.
+Since we’ve already talked about cookies and social media data in the previous strategies, another great idea would be to provide your target accounts with a user-customized experience on your website to increase engagement and boost your conversion rates.

-Consider creating landing pages with custom images, copy, offers, and/or pricing specific to the account that’s browsing your website.
+Consider creating landing pages with custom images, copy, offers, or pricing specific to the account that’s browsing your website.
 Data you can use for website personalization include:

 - Contextual data: Things like which browser was used, the type of device, and its location.

-- Firmographics: Your target’s company name, industry, revenue, or stage in the buying cycle.
+- Firmographics: Your target’s company data, such as company name, industry, revenue, or stage in the buying cycle.

 - Demographics: Such as name, email address, work title, and location.